 The Elk Grove Unified School District partners with the Sacramento County Sheriff’s Department and Elk Grove Police Department to deploy canine officers trained to detect drugs and weapons.
 The dogs are used randomly in the common areas of high schools.
 They do not search individual students.
 When deemed necessary, the district also employs undercover officers to address the sale of narcotics at schools.

-The Elk Grove Unified School District requires volunteers who work unsupervised with students to be fingerprinted for a criminal background check.
-Most volunteers work under the supervision of a district employee and are not affected.
-Volunteers who need to be fingerprinted typically include mentors at businesses, coaches, field trip drivers and chaperones.
+The Elk Grove Unified School District requires that all volunteer candidates who work with students be fingerprinted as part of a criminal background check.
+Even volunteers that work under the direct supervision of a District employee need to be fingerprinted.

 Volunteers are not charged for fingerprinting.
-The service is available in Room 104 in the Robert L. Trigg Education Center, 9510 Elk Grove-Florin Road, Elk Grove.
-The fingerprinting service is available from 8:30 a.m. to 10:30 a.m. on Mondays and Wednesdays and from 2:30 p.m. to 4:30 p.m. on Tuesdays and Thursdays.
-Hours are subject to change.
-For more information, please call (916) 686-7797 ext.
-67172.
+The service is available in Room 103-A in the Robert L. Trigg Education Center, 9510 Elk Grove-Florin Road, Elk Grove, CA 95624.
+For more information please Email Fingerprinting@egusd.net